Compliance approach

 The ECQ does not regulate:

-• decisions of Members of Parliament made in their capacity as elected officials
+• decisions of Members of Parliament or councillors and mayors made in their capacity as elected officials

 • the behaviour or conduct of candidates or their workers[1]